Beaujolais Nouveau – Basic facts

 The Fête des Sarmentelles takes place in Beaujeu, the historic capital of Beaujolais, where the barrels are opened on the 12th stroke of midnight.

-The Beaujolais Nouveau is therefore not an AOC, it is a primeur wine!
+Beaujolais Nouveau is therefore not an AOC, but a primeur wine!

 What is a primeur wine?

 It is a wine that goes for sale, once the fermentation has taken place, usually a couple of months after the harvest.